Hamiltonian equations of motion of quadratic gravity: Introduction

 \section{Introduction}

-Gravity with terms of higher order in curvature has been extensively studied, both from the classical and quantum points of view.
-A widely known study on this area is Stelle's renormalization proof for quadratic gravity \cite{Stelle:1976gc}.
+Gravity in terms of higher-order curvature has been extensively studied, both from the classical and quantum points of view.
+A widely known study in this area is Stelle's renormalization proof for quadratic gravity \cite{Stelle:1976gc}.
 This theory has the most general Lagrangian at quadratic order in curvature, discarding topological contributions.
-Besides the Einstein-Hilbert term, it has the $R_{\mu\nu} R^{\mu\nu}$ and $R^2$ terms\footnote{Omitting the cosmological constant term.}.
-Despite the fact that quadratic gravity is a renormalizable theory, it possesses modes with either negative norm or negative energy, depending on the values of the coupling constants.
+Besides the Einstein-Hilbert term, it has the $R_{\mu\nu} R^{\mu\nu}$ and $R^2$ terms\footnote{Omitting the cosmological constant term.
+One of our motivations is to perform perturbative analysis.
+Mainly for this reason, we choose to deal with a theory that admits Minkowski spacetime as background; hence without cosmological constant.}.
+Despite the fact that quadratic gravity is a renormalizable theory, it possesses modes with negative norm.
 This feature has been an obstruction to its physical admissibility as a quantum theory of gravitation.
 On the other hand, since the final theory of quantum gravity has been so difficult to find, it is worth to continue studying theories that have interesting quantum properties.
 For example, in Ref.~\cite{Antoniadis:1986tu}, the correctness of the propagators in the presence of unstable modes and its relationship with gauge symmetry is studied.
 Furthermore, counterterms might signal that higher curvature theories are an important route to explore.
 The (perturbative) quantum version of pure general relativity is finite at one loop \cite{tHooft:1974toh}.
-But at higher loops \cite{Goroff:1985sz,Goroff:1985th}, or at one loop with couplings to matter fields \cite{tHooft:1974toh,Deser:1974cz,Deser:1974xq}, it acquires counterterms of higher order in curvature.
+However, at higher loops \cite{Goroff:1985sz,Goroff:1985th}, or at one loop with couplings to matter fields \cite{tHooft:1974toh,Deser:1974cz,Deser:1974xq}, it acquires counterterms of higher order in curvature.
 This is a widely argued motivation to consider the quantization of theories with higher curvature.
 A recent study on the degrees of freedom of some models with quadratic terms in curvature can be found in Ref.~\cite{Hell:2023mph}.